knasen88/ArmorDebuffTool/README.md

 Clone the repository and extract to Addons folder.
 Remove "-master" from folder name.

-To change settings edit the ArmorDebuffTool.lua file. if u wanna add or remove stuff it's fairly intuitive to do it on your own with the current code.
+To change settings edit the ArmorDebuffTool.lua file.

+If you want to add or remove stuff it's fairly intuitive to do it on your own with the current code.

 ## Bugs and other stuff

 probably plenty

+shows 1 armor reduced by default, currently unable to set zero from the start because the addon just breaks then(??)

+Might be a few armor wrong, but I should have fixed it now, it will now only be one armor too much if there is no sunder on the target.

 try to implement draggable frame somewhere along the path.